 c.
 Compost Facilities: There are three composting facilities in Darke County.
-A class IV facility is owned and operated by the Village of Versailles, and 2 privately owned facilities, a class IV and class III facility.
+There is a class IV facility owned and operated by the Village of Versailles, and 2 privately owned facilities, a class IV and class III facility.
 All three facilities in Darke County accept yard waste from the public.
 Some restrictions or fees may apply.
-There are also compost facilities outside the District that accept material from the District including Class I and II facilities that processes food waste.
+There are also compost facilities outside the District that accept material from the District including Class I and II facilities that process food waste.